Testa demands Gov. Murphy end COVID-19 state of emergency

-It’s time for Governor Phil Murphy to end New Jersey’s pandemic state of emergency and give up his emergency powers, state Sen. Michael Testa, R-Cape May, Cumberland, Atlantic, said in a Thursday press release.
+It’s time for Governor Phil Murphy to end New Jersey’s pandemic state of emergency and give up his emergency powers, state Sen. Michael Testa, R-Cape May, Cumberland, Atlantic, said Thursday in a news release.

 President Joe Biden's administration has indicated he would sign it, ending the national state of emergency May 11.